diferma0151/sample_repo/developers/RepositoryAccess.md

 * While running commands, RepoAgent disables RepoWatcher.
 This will resolve temporary LookupError while rebasing, qrefresh, etc.

+## TODOs

+short-term:

+1. eliminate backward dependencies to `run` module from widgets (IN PROGRESS)
+1. redesign command API so that it can receive per-repository object
+1. implement stubs for new classes
+1. have Workbench use new classes (manager layer?)
+1. pass stubs to all widgets

+long-term:

+1. implement per-repository command queue
+1. drop `thgrepository` extension
+1. use command server via `QProcess`

 ## Issues to Consider

 file-system monitoring: